 Three separate studies on ageing women demonstrated the effectiveness of water soluble pumpkin extract with reference to alleviating urinary incontinence.
 Whilst the water soluble pumpkin seed extract is excellent for women with urinary incontinence, it is equally suitable for men especially those wishing to prevent prostate enlargement or for those who already suffer from prostate enlargement.
 Benign prostatic hyperplasia (BPH) often causes urinary frequency, impairs sleep and decreases the quality of life for many men.
 Supplementing with pumpkin seed extract offers great promise.

-For those seeking a natural remedy to address urinary incontinence, an overactive bladder or the symptoms of prostate enlargement, I recommend the use of Life Extension’s Water-Soluble Pumpkin Seed Extract capsules.
-This supplement is free from wheat, gluten, soya and other allergens.
+For those seeking a natural remedy to address urinary incontinence, an overactive bladder or the symptoms of prostate enlargement, Life Extension’s Water-Soluble Pumpkin Seed Extract capsules might help alleviate this concern.